tpjg/visi/Notes_Timo/visi_standard_reference.md

 So every message contains: the message itself, its MITT record, the transaction (with both PersonInRoles and their full organisation/person/role subtrees), and the project configuration.

-> **Implementation note:** The transitive closure also includes **all MessageInTransactionTemplate elements** from the source document (PSB or previous message).
-These are carried forward even though they are not direct children of the MessageTemplate — they must appear at root level in the serialized XML.
+> **Implementation note:** Each message carries exactly **one** MessageInTransactionTemplate — the MITT for the current message step.
+The builder creates a fresh MITT instance; previous MITTs from the source document are NOT carried forward.
+This is mandated by the EXPRESS schema (_5.exp): `MessageTemplate.messageInTransaction` is a singular reference, not a set.
+The golden samples confirm: every message in the TopKoks corpus has exactly 1 MITT element at root level.

 ### 8.2 First message in a transaction